 It is not required that you accept the full Cost of Attendance each year.
 The amount you accept is flexible.
 You are allowed to return funds if you accept too much or request more if you run short, as long as you stay within the Cost of Attendance.

-The Cost of Attendance varies for each class based on the number of months the student is considered enrolled and the types of expenses throughout the year, such as additional transportation costs incurred during third and fourth years.
+The Cost of Attendance varies for each class based on the number of months the student is considered enrolled and the types of expenses incurred throughout the year.

 How do I manage this money?

 The Office of Student Financial Planning is available to meet with you one-on-one to talk about managing these disbursements.
 Due to the strict amount allowed for each year, it is important that you have a spending plan.

 There are many creative ways to manage these funds; for example, you might pay rent for the entire semester when you receive your first disbursement and again in November.
 Another way to make your money last is to deposit your disbursement into a savings account and "pay" yourself monthly or bi-monthly.